 Build option Description Documentation Business Central (KJAR) Business Central builds Red Hat Decision Manager projects stored in either the built-in Maven repository or a configured external Maven repository.
 Projects in Business Central are packaged automatically as knowledge JAR (KJAR) files with all components needed for deployment when you build the projects.
-Packaging and deploying a Red Hat Decision Manager project Standalone Maven project (KJAR) If you have a standalone Red Hat Decision Manager Maven project outside of Business Central, you can edit the project pom.xml file to package your project as a KJAR file, and then add a kmodule.xml file with the KIE base and KIE session configurations needed to build the project.
-Packaging and deploying a Red Hat Decision Manager project
+Packaging and deploying an Red Hat Decision Manager project Standalone Maven project (KJAR) If you have a standalone Red Hat Decision Manager Maven project outside of Business Central, you can edit the project pom.xml file to package your project as a KJAR file, and then add a kmodule.xml file with the KIE base and KIE session configurations needed to build the project.
+Packaging and deploying an Red Hat Decision Manager project

 Build option Description Documentation Embedded Java application (KJAR) If you have an embedded Java application from which you want to build your Red Hat Decision Manager project, you can use a KieModuleModel instance to programmatically create a kmodule.xml file with the KIE base and KIE session configurations, and then add all resources in your project to the KIE virtual file system KieFileSystem to build the project.
-Packaging and deploying a Red Hat Decision Manager project CI/CD tool (KJAR) If you use a tool for continuous integration and continuous delivery (CI/CD), you can configure the tool set to integrate with your Red Hat Decision Manager Git repositories to build a specified project.
+Packaging and deploying an Red Hat Decision Manager project CI/CD tool (KJAR) If you use a tool for continuous integration and continuous delivery (CI/CD), you can configure the tool set to integrate with your Red Hat Decision Manager Git repositories to build a specified project.
 Ensure that your projects are packaged and built as KJAR files to ensure optimal deployment.
 NA S2I in OpenShift (container image) If you use Red Hat Decision Manager on Red Hat OpenShift Container Platform, you can build your Red Hat Decision Manager projects as KJAR files in the typical way or use Source-to-Image (S2I) to build your projects as container images.
 S2I is a framework and a tool that allows you to write images that use the application source code as an input and produce a new image that runs the assembled application as an output.
 The main advantage of using the S2I tool for building reproducible container images is the ease of use for developers.
-Creating Images in OpenShift
+The Red Hat Decision Manager images build the KJAR files as S2I automatically, using the source from a Git repository that you can specify.
+You do not need to create scripts or manage an S2I build.
+For the S2l concept: Images in the Red Hat OpenShift Container Platform product documentation.
+For the operator-based deployment process: Deploying an Red Hat Decision Manager environment on Red Hat OpenShift Container Platform 4 using Operators.
+In the KIE Server settings, add a KIE Server instance and then click Set Immutable server configuration to configure the source Git repository for an S2l deployment.